King sources the highest quality leathers to ensure your furniture looks luxurious, is exceptionally durable and extremely comfortable.

 Initial setup and continued care and maintenance of your marble

 Marble is a natural product.
 Whilst all King stone products are sealed, marble that comes into contact with acidic substances including coffee, citrus, wine, tomatoes, alcohol and juice can cause etching.
 Etching can also be caused by water.
 Different to a stain, etching is actually a corrosive reaction to the stone, which removes its surface layer to reveal the raw marble beneath.
 Think of it as burning the top layer of the marble.
 As a result, the exposed area is lighter and duller than it previously was.
 A stain on the other hand, occurs when a liquid penetrates the marble and causes discolouration within the stone.
+While our products are sealed, this cannot prevent etching and re-applying a marble sealant may be required after extended use.

 General Care and Precautions